Lawyer: Wisconsin cop can’t be fired for future shooting

 Wauwatosa Officer Joseph Mensah, who is Black, has been cleared of any criminal wrongdoing in all three cases.

 The most recent shooting took place in February, when Mensah shot an armed teenager during a chase outside a mall.
-The decision this month not to charge him in that shooting sparked several nights of protests in the Milwaukee suburb, some of which turned violent.
+The decision not to charge him in that shooting sparked several nights of protests in the Milwaukee suburb, some of which turned violent.

 The city’s police commission suspended Mensah in July and is expected to decide his fate in November.
 Former federal prosecutor Steven Biskupic issued a report in early October saying Mensah should be fired because the risk that he would kill a fourth person and expose the city to liability was too great.
 Milwaukee County District Attorney John Chisholm, who cleared Mensah in the mall shooting, agreed that Mensah posed a risk.